Hollow667/WiFi-Saved-Passwords/README.md

 Displays saved WiFi passwords on your Windows machine.

 ## Information
-This tool displays saved WiFi passwords that the user has at one point connected to.
-I came across two CMD commands and figured I should automate the process instead; manually doing it is very inefficient and time consumable.
+This tool displays previously used WiFi passwords.
+Coming across a couple CMD commands, I concluded that this process should be automated; doing it manually is impractical.

 ## Preview
 ![](https://i.imgur.com/BmWU5x3.png)